DataDog/integrations-core/nvidia_triton/README.md

 tritonserver --metrics-config summary_latencies=true
 ```

-The [response cache metrics][11] are not reported by default, to enable them you need to set the cache size with a value greater than zero.
+The [response cache metrics][11] are not reported by default, you will need to enable a cache implementation on the server side by specifying a <cache_implementation> and corresponding configuration.

 For instance: